-Senate Reaches Historic Deal On $2T Coronavirus Economic Rescue Package
+Senate Reaches Historic Deal On $2 Trillion Coronavirus Economic Rescue Package

 There are also provisions to ban stock buybacks for the term of government assistance plus an additional year for any company receiving a government loan from the bill.
 In addition, it establishes worker protections attached to federal loans for businesses and prohibits airlines from using the funds for CEO bonuses.

-Schumer was backed up in negotiations by Pelosi, D-Calif., who returned to Washington on Sunday and called the initial McConnell proposal a "non-starter."
+Schumer was backed up in negotiations by Pelosi, D-Calif., who returned to Washington on Sunday and called the initial McConnell proposal a "nonstarter."
 House Democrats introduced a competing measure on Monday in the event a Senate deal collapsed.

 Pelosi recently negotiated the second coronavirus package directly with Mnuchin and without McConnell's involvement.
 That package, estimated to cost more than $100 billion, provided for new paid sick leave benefits and funds to expedite access to coronavirus testing.
-Republicans were tepid about the package but President Trump endorsed it and it ultimately passed Congress with the support of 90% of lawmakers in both chambers.
+Republicans were tepid about the package, but President Trump endorsed it and it ultimately passed Congress with the support of 90% of lawmakers in both chambers.

 Schumer has pledged that once a deal is reached, Democrats will not block expedited consideration.
 Congress can pass legislation by unanimous consent if no lawmaker objects.
-It is unclear if they will be able to find that level of unity, but the urgency to vote and adjourn was widespread.
+It is unclear whether they will be able to find that level of unity, but the urgency to vote and adjourn was widespread.
 Pelosi indicated in an interview with CNBC on Tuesday that she may try to get unanimous consent to clear the deal through the House chamber to save House lawmakers from flying back to Washington to pass it.
 House Republicans are strongly behind the measure, according to a senior GOP leadership congressional source.